alan2207/bulletproof-react/docs/state-management.md

 #### URL State

 State that is being kept in the URL bar of the browser.
-Very useful for keeping pagination data of a list because even if the page gets refreshed, it will keep all the state in the URL bar so the user will see the same results.
+Very useful for keeping pagination data of a list because even if the page gets refreshed, it will keep all the states in the URL bar so the user will see the same results.